Illinois

 Why are many Illinois counties only showing Blue Cross plans?

 Blue Cross Blue Shield of Illinois (a division of HCSC) has dominated the Illinois individual market for years and is frequently the only on-exchange carrier in rural downstate counties.
-Ambetter, Aetna CVS Health, UnitedHealthcare, and Cigna compete primarily in the Chicago metro area.
+Ambetter (Celtic), Cigna, UnitedHealthcare, Oscar, and Molina compete primarily in the Chicago metro area.
+Aetna CVS exited the Illinois individual market for PY2026.

 Does Illinois have a state premium subsidy on top of federal APTC?